 NOTE: The key must be within 5 ft (1.5 m) of the handle being used to lock the vehicle.

-Press The Door Handle Button To Lock
+Push The Door Handle Button To Lock

-Do NOT grab the door handle, when pressing the door handle lock button.
+Do NOT grab the door handle, when pushing the door handle button.
 This could unlock the door(s).

 Do NOT Grab The Door Handle When Locking